 Feeding your little one can feel like a huge responsibility; they grow quickly, so it’s important that their diet provides them with all the nutrients they need.
 Focusing on the key food groups in their diet can make life simpler.
 If you include these foods at each meal or throughout the day, you can rest assured that your little one is getting all of their nutritional needs.

-Registered dietitians recommend you begin weaning with a “vegetable first” approach and not to introduce sweet foods at this vital stage of development.
+Registered dieticians recommend you begin weaning with a “vegetable first” approach and not to introduce sweet foods at this vital stage of development.
 You can then work through the other main foods, including grains, dairy, meat, fish, eggs, ground/crushed nuts and seeds.

 Once your little one is eating a range of foods, you can focus on including something from each of the food groups at every main meal.
 A small handful of starchy foods, protein and fruit/vegetables is roughly the right amount of food for a portion.
 Typically, they will be ready for this approach at around 10-12months of age.

 It’s important to feed your little one fruit and vegetables throughout the day.
 Aim to have 2 types of vegetables with lunch and dinner, 1 fruit or veg option at breakfast and offer some as a snack with a starchy food or protein between meals.
 This will help build the foundation of fruit and vegetables being key foods for your baby to munch on.
 Be mindful to not give your little one only sweet fruits as they can be high in sugar and once they build a taste for sweet foods, it can be very difficult to get them to eat savoury foods.